Mitolife Radio

 Tobacco contains sembranoid diterpenes with antifungal, antiviral, and neuroprotective effects independent of nicotine pathways.

-"These sembranoid diterpenes are actually neuroprotective in and of themselves.
-The neuroprotective activity is completely different in the pathway compared to nicotine."
+"They'll never talk about how these sembranoid diterpenes are actually neuroprotective in and of themselves.
+That was discovered in 2001.
+And what's really interesting is that the neuroprotective activity is completely different in the pathway compared to nicotine.
+They both are neuroprotective, but these sembranoid diterpenes are different."

 Nicotine blocks estrogen production in women's brains